-Relevanssi comes to rescue!
+Relevanssi comes to the rescue!
 Relevanssi can index and search custom field content.
-No coding is required for the most part, only more complicated solutions will require additional code – and if you can build those, you’ll be able to handle the required coding for Relevanssi.
+No coding is required, for the most part, only more complicated solutions will require additional code – and if you can build those, you’ll be able to handle the required coding for Relevanssi.

 Compatible custom field plugins

 How to set up custom fields

 By default, Relevanssi doesn’t index any custom fields.
 That is easy to change.
 Just go to the Relevanssi settings page, navigate to the Indexing tab and find this setting:

 Here you can see the possible settings.
 You can choose to index all custom fields, which is the easy option.
 It covers everything and may lead to garbage results, as many themes and plugins include all sorts of metadata in the custom fields, and a lot of that is not useful for search.

 Usually, indexing the visible custom fields is the best option: it covers all custom fields that are visible in the user interface, on the post edit page.
 WordPress hides all the custom fields that have names that start with underscores from the post edit pages: that’s where the theme settings are generally hidden.

 If there are just a few specific custom fields you want to index, you can choose to index only some custom fields, which will open up an input field where you can list the custom fields you want to include.

 If the content matching the search query is only in custom fields and not in post content, Relevanssi won’t be able to use it in excerpts.
 That is fortunately easy to fix.
 Just go to Relevanssi settings and the Excerpts and Highlights tab, and enable the “Use custom fields for excerpts” option.

 Now Relevanssi will automatically include the custom field content for excerpts.